· AI

 The biggest obstacle isn’t lack of training.
 It’s lack of trust.

-Gallup’s numbers explain a lot: most workers still lack confidence in their AI skills, with the majority saying they have not received any formal training.
-Mercer’s data adds another layer: most employees have not heard from their direct manager about how AI will affect their role.
+Mercer’s data explains a lot: most employees have not heard from their direct manager about how AI will affect their role.
 People want to learn but feel abandoned.

 This creates a nasty cycle.
 Companies say “we want everyone using AI” but provide no support.
 Employees try it once, get confused, and give up.
 Management concludes people don’t want to learn.
 Everyone blames everyone else.